ibexa/documentation-developer/docs/api/js_client.md

 ### With Bower

-Alternatively, the JavaScript REST Client can be installed directly in any project with [Bower](http://bower.io/):
+Alternatively, the JavaScript REST client can be installed directly in any project with [Bower](http://bower.io/):

 **Installing with bower**